Names of Sri Lanka: From 6th century BCE to 9th century CE : Silam, Sihala, Sailan

+In the 2nd century CE, Ptolemy called the inhabitants of the island Salai.
+Salai derives from Sihalam (pronounced Silam).

+In Chinese sources, the Buddhist monk Faxian (3rd and 4th century CE) called the island the Lion Kingdom (師子國) or Sinhala, while the 7th century monk Yijing also used the term Lion country (師子洲).
+Xuanzang called the country Sengjialuo (僧伽羅) for Sinhala in Records of the Western Regions.
+Lengjia (楞伽) for Lanka was also used.

+Cosmas Indicopleustes (6th century CE) named it Σιελεδίβα : Sielediba or SieleDiva (Diva, Dwipa meaning Island).
+Siele also derives from Sihalam.
+In the 9th century, the forms Sailan and Saylan were used.

 Taprobana, Tamraparni

-Tamraparni is according to some legends the name given by Prince Vijaya when he arrived on the island.
+Tamraparni is said to be the oldest recorded name of Sri Lanka, for example as asserted by Robert Caldwell.
+According to some legends, Tamraparni is the name given by Prince Vijaya when he arrived on the island.
 The word can be translated as "copper-coloured leaf", from the words Thamiram (copper in Sanskrit) and Varni (colour).
 Another scholar states that Tamara means red and parani means tree, therefore it could mean "tree with red leaves".
 Tamraparni is also a name of Tirunelveli, the capital of the Pandyan kingdom in Tamil Nadu.
 The name was adopted in Pali as Tambaparni.

 The name was adopted into Greek as Taprobana, used by Megasthenes in the 4th century BC.
-The Greek name was adopted in medieval Irish (Lebor Gabala Erenn) as Deprofane (Recension 2) and Tibra Faine (Recension 3), off the coast of India, supposedly one of the countries where the Milesians / Gaedel, ancestors of today's Irish, had sojourned in their previous migrations.
+The Greek name was adopted in medieval Irish (Lebor Gabála Érenn) as Deprofane (Recension 2) and Tibra Faine (Recension 3), off the coast of India, supposedly one of the countries where the Milesians / Gaels, ancestors of today's Irish, had sojourned in their previous migrations.